backstage/backstage/.changeset/cool-cache-bro.md

 Two cache stores are currently supported.

-- `memory`, which is a very simple in-memory LRU cache, intended for local development.
+- `memory`, which is a very simple in-memory key/value store, intended for local development.
-- `memcache`, which can be used to connect to one or more memcache hosts.
+- `memcache`, which can be used to connect to a memcache host.

 Configuring and working with cache stores is very similar to the process for database connections.